Qt Designer for GIS Interfaces

 Internationalization

 Production plugins must support multilingual workflows.
 Qt Designer stores translatable strings in the .ui file using standard tr() wrappers.
-After generating a .ts translation file with pylupdate5, translators populate localized strings, which are compiled into .qm binary files.
-Loading these at runtime requires initializing QTranslator before the plugin UI instantiates.
-Detailed implementation steps are covered in Localizing QGIS plugin interfaces for multiple languages, ensuring your interface adapts seamlessly to regional deployments.
+After generating a .ts translation file with pylupdate5, translators populate localized strings, which are compiled into .qm binary files using lrelease.
+Loading these at runtime requires initializing QTranslator before the plugin UI instantiates — see the boilerplate __init__ pattern in Plugin Boilerplate & Structure for the standard loading sequence.

 Common Errors & Fixes